 Using This Knowledge at Home

 If you don’t have deep soil, don’t worry.
 Fertilize and water a broader area around your plants.
-Also, fertilize and water a bit more often since shallower soils lose more nutrients to erosion and evaporation than deeper soils will.
+Also, fertilize and water a bit more often since shallower soils lose more nutrients to erosion and evaporation than deeper soil will.